 Biography: Kelly Conway

-Previously, Conway was the Carolyn and Richard Barry Curator of Glass at the Chrysler Museum of Art in Norfolk, VA, from 2007 to 2013.
-There, she curated special exhibitions and was a key member of the team that established a hot glass studio in 2011.
-She also led the interpretation and installation of the new glass collection gallery at the Chrysler as part of the museum’s renovation project, and is a contributing author to the accompanying publication, Glass at the Chrysler Museum, expected to be released in late 2014.
+Kelly Conway was appointed curator of American glass at The Corning Museum of Glass (CMOG) in 2013.
+Her research focuses on the history of American glass from the late 18th century through the early 20th century.
+Conway is currently working on the museum’s forthcoming exhibition and accompanying publication, Tiffany’s Glass Mosaics, opening May 20, 2017.
+Previously, she was the Carolyn and Richard Barry Curator of Glass at the Chrysler Museum of Art in Norfolk, Virginia, from 2007 to 2013.
+There, she curated several special exhibitions and was a key member of the team that established a hot glass studio at the museum in 2011.
+Conway also led the design and reinstallation of the new glass collection gallery at the Chrysler, and is a contributor to that museum’s forthcoming publication, Glass: Masterworks from the Chrysler Museum of Art.